edvardsp/vim-peepopen/README.md

 A plugin for the Vim text editor.
 PeepOpen provides fuzzy search of filenames and paths in a programming project.

+### About this fork

+The only difference with this fork is the folder structure to make it work with [Vundle][vundle].

 Installation
 ------------